 The Courts Service works closely and collaborates with the Department and other bodies both within and external to the Justice sector to promote and support the effective administration of justice using both formal and informal arrangements for engagement and collaboration.
+The Courts Service is a member of a number of key strategic justice sector committees such as the Criminal Justice Strategic Committee, Working Group on Juries, Working Group on Fixed Charge Penalty System, Data Needs and Interoperability Working Group, Victims of Crime Group, Video Conferencing Working Group, VFM Review of Prisoner Escorts, Review of Protections for Vulnerable Witnesses in the investigation and prosecution of sexual offences.
+It is also represented on recently established groups such as the High Level Group established to review the Fines Act and the Capital Projects Governance Committee.

-The Courts Service is a member of strategic justice sector committees such as the Criminal Justice Strategic Committee and has also played a key role in the design and development of cross justice sector initiatives including the Criminal Justice Interoperability project in relation to the transfer of information to An Garda Síochána (circa 2m. messages annually); the ongoing development of video conferencing/video link services with the Prisons Service and the ICT system to exchange information with the Insolvency Service.
+The Courts Service has played a key role in the design and development of cross justice sector initiatives including the Criminal Justice Interoperability project in relation to the transfer of information to An Garda Síochána (circa 2m. messages annually); the ongoing development of video conferencing/video link services with the Prisons Service and the ICT system to exchange information with the Insolvency Service.
+It is also working closely with the Department in relation to the establishment of the Legal Cost Adjudicators' Office under the Legal Services Regulation Act 2015 and the new Assisted Decision Making Regime for persons who may lack capacity under the Assisted Decision Making Capacity Act 2015, both of which are Government priorities.

-The Courts Service is also a key member in the development of the Justice Hub which will act as the central enabler for electronic collaboration between justice agencies and the Hub Forum which is helping to identify projects that can be used to expand on the deliverables of the main justice stakeholders.
+The Courts Service is a key member in the development of the Criminal Justice Hub which will act as the central enabler for electronic collaboration between justice agencies and the Hub Forum which is helping to identify projects that can be used to expand on the deliverables of the main justice stakeholders.
 The Service is also involved in the implementation of several of the Cost of Insurance Working Group recommendations and the implementation of a significant change affecting the justice sector, being the Schengen Information Systems project for European Arrest Warrants.
 The Courts Service actively participates in the Departmental and Agency Financial Management Committee.